What are the best investing books according to the world’s best investors?

 #11 – 14 – When Genius Failed by Roger Lowenstein (4 out of 24)

-When Genius Failed: The Rise and Fall of Long-Term Capital Management was recently updated with a new after forward to discuss the similarities between the failure of LTCM in 1998 and events that took place in 2008.
+When Genius Failed: The Rise and Fall of Long-Term Capital Management was recently updated with a new chapter to discuss the similarities between the failure of LTCM in 1998 and events that took place in 2008.

 The Individual Book Lists